thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 7.8.
 Because we removed the declaration of the "DoSpaceshipStuff" ActivityDefn, we'll also need to remove the reference to it.
 Open WorldGame.ts and, in the static .defnBuild() method, remove the line "Player.activityDefnDoSpaceshipStuffBuild()" from the ActivityDefns being passed to the WorldDefn constructor call.

 7.9.
 Now that the Player entity is listening for user input, we no longer need that instance of UserInputListener() that came built-in to the stub code.
 Two entities listening and reacting to the same input might get weird.
-Open PlaceDefault.ts again and, in the constructor, remove the line "new UserInputListener()" from the list of entities being passed to the super() call.
+Open PlacePlanet.ts again and, in the constructor, remove the line "new UserInputListener()" from the list of entities being passed to the super() call.

 7.10.
 Run the _Build script and refresh the web browser.
 Use the arrow keys to cause the spaceship to acelerate up, down, left, and right.
 You're a driver, you're a winner.